OWASP/wstg/document/4-Web_Application_Security_Testing/10-Business_Logic_Testing/01-Test_Business_Logic_Data_Validation.md

 ## Summary

-The application must ensure that only logically valid data can be entered at the frontend as well as directly to the server-side of an application of system.
+The application must ensure that only logically valid data can be entered at the frontend as well as directly to the server-side of an application or system.
 Only verifying data on the client/frontend may leave applications vulnerable to server injections through proxies or at handoffs with other systems.
 This is different from simply performing Boundary Value Analysis (BVA) in that it is more difficult and in most cases cannot be simply verified at the entry point, but usually requires checking some other system.

 For example: An application may ask for your Social Security Number.
-In BVA, the application should check formats and semantics (is the value 9 digits long, not negative and not all 0's) for the data entered, but there are logic considerations also.
+In BVA, the application should check formats and semantics (is the value 9 digits long, not negative, and not all 0's) for the data entered, but there are logic considerations also.
 SSNs are grouped and categorized.
 Is this person on a death file?
 Are they from a certain part of the country?

 Vulnerabilities related to business data validation is unique in that they are application specific and different from the vulnerabilities related to forging requests in that they are more concerned about logical data as opposed to simply breaking the business logic workflow.

-The frontend and the backend of the application should be verifying and validating that the data it has, is using and is passing along is logically valid.
+The frontend and the backend of the application should be verifying and validating that the data it has, is using, and is passing along is logically valid.
 Even if the user provides valid data to an application the business logic may make the application behave differently depending on data or circumstances.

 ### Example 1